← Crowd & Courage

 • Create and manage your account, including identity verification and eligibility checks

-• Verify outcomes by accessing connected data sources at verification time
+• Verify outcomes by accessing your authorized verification source at verification time

 • Send account communications — confirmations, contract status updates, verdict notifications, and security alerts.
 We do not send marketing emails without your separate consent.